antonialoytorrens/SGalaxy-Tab2-linux-images/README.md

 Note: I have used a computer with Linux in this guide.
 I don't know if it can be done with other OS because I haven't tested it.

 There are two ways of doing this, ***using my prebuilt image file or doing everything from scratch***.

+## Before starting anything

-**If you use my prebuilt image file, mind that you won't have official PostmarketOS support to ask for issues.
-The easier way is downloading my prebuilt image file, but the recommended way is building everything from scratch.**
+:warning: **If you use my prebuilt image file, mind that you won't have official PostmarketOS support to ask for issues.
+The easier way is downloading my prebuilt image file, but the recommended way is building everything from scratch.** :warning:

 ## Using my prebuilt image file (flashes on /system)